yaml2sbml-dev/paper/paper.md

               initial_value=1)
 ```

-The model editor provides functionality to add, delete or modify the different components of YAML models.
-Further the model editor allows the user to import, modify and export models to YAML, SBML and PEtab.
+The model editor provides functionality to programmatically add, delete, or modify components.
+Further, the model editor allows to import, modify and export models to YAML, SBML and PEtab.

 ## Availability and Code Development